aryashashank/myfirstphpapp/README.md

+# myfirstphpapp
-# myfirstphpapp Which does literally nothing except refresh every 10 seconds.
+It does literally nothing except refresh every 5 seconds.